 His first conquest was Belgium.

 As a student in Antwerp, he won the patronage of the King of the Belgians early on.
+He was made a member of the Royal Academy of Antwerp, a significant early recognition of his burgeoning talent.
 In 1862, he was named a Knight of the Order of Leopold.
 It was his first taste of royal approval.
 For a man whose father had died leaving the family in precarious circumstances, this was validation.

 But Belgium was too small for him.